This course will be a clear starting point for anyone who wishes to write for children and young adults, but doesn’t know where to begin.

 - be introduced to the basics of writing for children and young adults

-- take part in a various of short writing exercises and discussions
+- take part in a various of short exercises in the classroom and at home

 - explore narrative voice, plot and point of view

-You’ll leave with a firm understanding of how to write for a younger audience, along with various samples of your writing to be developed after the course.
+You’ll leave with a firm understanding of how to write for a younger audience, along with various samples of your writing to be developed further.

 Click through above to book your place online.

 If you have mobility issues, please let us know in advance so that we can be sure to accommodate your needs.